BestNoob/pbsv.cfg/README.md

 Here you can find some Guides https://www.pbbans.com/information-center.html

-Following games using PB and can be protected with actual Cheat detection signatures by using PBBans, GGCStream, ACI streaming services.
+Following games using PB and can be protected with actual Cheat detection signatures by using PBBans, ~~GGCStream~~, ACI streaming services.
 Also Procon https://myrcon.net/ can be used with the BF4DB Plugin https://bf4db.com/plugin to protect your Battlefield 4 Servers and the BF Agency Plugin https://myrcon.net/files/file/37-battlefield-agency/ for BF3, BF4 and BFH.

 > [!NOTE]